vane/audiobook/README.md

 2. provide steps as command line args
 3. test with other types than pdf
 4. support document ocr
+5. support for coqui-ai/TTS multilingual models
-5. fix text-to-speech pipe logging
+6. fix text-to-speech pipe logging

 ## Benchmark
 on rtx3090 with power limit 250W (book with 357 pages)